Ciaran McKenna: Falkirk

-Hamiliton Academical
+Hamilton Academical

 In June 2019, McKenna joined Hamilton Academical and had four league appearances and also four League Cup matches for the Accies.

 Partick Thistle

 In August 2020, McKenna joined Partick Thistle on a two-year contract.
 McKenna had 34 league appearances and scored one goal, as well as 14 cup matches for the Harry Wraggs.

 Queen of the South

 On 24 June 2022, McKenna joined Queen of the South on a one-year contract.

+McKenna was released by the Doonhamers at the end of the 2022-23 season.

+Alqueries CF

+In 2023, McKenna signed for Spanish club Alqueries CF.

 Personal life

-Between 14 November 2015 and 27 January 2016, McKenna was accused of rape by a fellow student at Duke University.
-The establishment then issued a six-semester suspension, which upon appeal by McKenna was increased to a ten-semester suspension, but this was overturned by legal action on a technicality as to the university's "double jeopardy" policy.
+In early 2016, McKenna was accused of rape by a fellow student at Duke University.
+The establishment then issued a six-semester suspension following a University hearing.
+Upon appeal by McKenna, an appeals board concluded that the original panel had not applied the correct “reasonable person” standard pursuant to Duke policy.
+A law suit was filed on Mckenna’s behalf alleging due process violations, and in February 2017, Durham Judge Orlando Hudson issued a permanent injunction preventing Duke from suspending McKenna.
+In July 2018, McKenna and Duke settled the case outside of court, and in December 2018 McKenna graduated.
+Although the terms of the settlement are unknown, it is reported that McKenna made a six-figure donation to the Duke Wrongful Convictions Clinic shortly afterwards.

-In June 2022, McKenna, married Jamaica Women's national team player Kayla McCoy married in Oak Park, Illinois, USA.
+In June 2022, McKenna, married Jamaica Women's national team player Kayla McCoy in Oak Park, Illinois, USA.
+The pair met in college.